Look, Listen and Act

 This is why Jesus continues, “When you have done all that you were ordered to do, say, ‘We are merely servants; we done no more than our duty.’”
 4

-The “work” God asks of us is not that we should just keep from sin.
-It is that we should act as Jesus on earth, doing the work of Jesus by the power of Jesus, guided by the light of faith.
+The “work” God asks of us is not that we should just do “all we were ordered to do” by keeping from sin.
+It is that we should act as Jesus on earth, doing the work of Jesus by the power of Jesus, guided by faith, which is the truth of Jesus.
 “This is the work of God, that you believe in him whom he has sent.”
 We are called to live and act on the level of God, to “be perfect” as our “heavenly Father is perfect.”
 For this we have to believe, remain aware of what we believe, and give expression to it in action.
 This is how we let our “light shine before others, so that they may see our good works and give glory to our Father in heaven.”
 And this is how, as faithful stewards of Christ’s kingship, we let him continue, saving the world — with us, in us and through us.5